Machine learning for in-situ composition mapping in a self-driving magnetron sputtering system: Methods

 Gaussian processes can, however, be extended to account for hyperparameter uncertainty via a fully Bayesian approach, i.e. placing a prior $p(\vtheta)$ over the hyperparameters and marginalizing the full posterior over the hyperparameters.
 In order to make predictions at new locations $\vx_*$, we compute the predictive posterior over $\vf_*$ given the training data $\vy$ and integrate out both the latent function values $\vf_*$ and the hyperparameters $\vtheta$.
 The integral is intractable and needs to be approximated with, for instance, a Monte Carlo (MC) method.
 Omitting the conditioning over inputs for brevity, the resulting MC estimate of the predictive posterior is

 In this work, we compare a standard GP with a fully-Bayesian one.
 In both cases we use a Matérn 5/2 kernel with constant mean.
+An rbf kernel was also evaluated which gave similar results, but the Matérn kernel was chosen to stay more flexible.
 In the fully Bayesian case, after studying the convergence, we used 32 warm-up steps and took 1024 MC samples without any thinning.
 To model feature importance, Automatic Relevance Determination is used, meaning each input dimension is individually scaled by lengthscales $\ell_i$ \citep{williams2006gaussian}.
 In $D$ dimensions the distance between points $\vx$ and $\vx'$ is computed as $r^2 = \sum_{i=1}^D(x_i-x'_i)^2/\ell_i^2$.
 This gives us the trainable parameters $\vtheta = \{ \mathbf{\ell}, \sigma_n, \sigma_f, c \}$, with $\sigma_f$ being the signal variance and $c$ the constant mean.
 The fully Bayesian model uses a sparse axis-aligned subspaces prior \citep{eriksson2021high}, inducing a sparse structure in the inverse squared length scales $\rho_i \sim \mathcal{HC}(\tau)$, where $\mathcal{HC}$ denotes the half-Cauchy distribution and $\tau \sim \mathcal{HC}(\alpha)$ with $\alpha > 0$ being a scalar parameter controlling the level of shrinkage.
 The kernel variance $\sigma_k^2 \sim \mathcal{LN}(0, 10^2)$ is a log-Normal distribution.